Kong/docs.konghq.com/app/konnect/api-products/service-documentation.md

 ### Interactive markdown renderer

-The integrated markdown editor allows you to edit your documentation directly within {{site.konnect_saas}}.
+The integrated markdown editor allows you to　create and edit documentation directly within {{site.konnect_saas}}.
 It supports:

 * Code syntax highlighting for Bash, JSON, Go, and JavaScript
 * Rendering UML diagrams and flowcharts via Mermaid and PlantUML
 * Emojis

 You can insert Mermaid and PlantUML diagrams by using a language-specific identifier immediately following the triple backtick (```) notation that initiates the code block:
 * ```mermaid
 * ```plantuml